 We believe that St Thomas More Catholic Academy should provide a caring, positive, safe and stimulating environment that promotes the social, emotional, physical and moral development of the individual child or young person.

-We have a Safeguarding And Child Protection Policy which clearly outlines the procedures in place within our school.
+We have a Safeguarding And Child Protection Policy and a Covid-19 Safeguarding And Child Protection Policy which clearly outlines the procedures in place within our school.
 All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
 Parents and carers are welcome to read the policy on this website.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child or young person’s welfare.